Closing costs you should expect

 |

-Sellers: As we hammer out your deal, I'll not only work to get the very best sales price, but I'll also push for reduced closing costs.
-And once we've arrived at an agreement, I'll describe in detail the closing costs so you are aware of exactly what you're paying for.
+Sellers: As we get through the details of your sale, I'll not only work to get the highest sales price, but I'll also campaign for reduced closing costs.
+And once we've arrived at an agreement, I'll explain in detail the closing costs so you are informed of exactly where your money is going.

-Buyers: When purchasing real estate in Alameda County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within a suitable range so you're not astonished when you show up at closing time.
-I'll be happy to go over the LE with you, answering your questions and highlighting any estimates that seem off. /Apps/Forms/LeadFormViewer.aspx?FormID=49657&GroupID=830317&PageName=ClosingCosts&AWSAccountPageID=72280752&NotificationEmail=
+Buyers: If you're buying real estate in Alameda County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within an appropriate range so you're not stunned when you show up at the closing table.
+I'll be willing to look at the LE with you, answering your questions and highlighting any estimates that seem questionable. /Apps/Forms/LeadFormViewer.aspx?FormID=49657&GroupID=830317&PageName=ClosingCosts&AWSAccountPageID=72280752&NotificationEmail=